electricityflux/electricityflux.github.io/_posts/2026-01-22-welcome-to-jekyll.markdown

 Figure 1.
 Great Britain's average generation mix between April 1, 2024 to March 31, 2025.
 </p>

 Although the electricity utilised in homes and businesses is not provided by a specific generator, rather an “electricity pool” represented by a national average, as in Figure 1, suppliers do purchase specific units of energy from individual generators to then sell to consumers.
 This means that consumers with suppliers that only purchase renewable energy directly subsidise renewable energy infrastructure rather than fossil fuel-fired generation.
-Electricity suppliers are mandated under their licence conditions to publicly share where they purchase power from to sell to their customers under The Electricity (Fuel Mix Disclosure) Regulations 2005.
-For comparison purposes, this data has been collated in Table 1.
+For comparison purposes, the resource data from all GB electricity suppliers has been collated in Table 1.

 <p align="center">
 Table 1.
 Electricity supplier resource allocation between April 1, 2024 to March 31, 2025 ranked from high to low in terms of emissions associated with power generation.